6 November 2020 | Engineering

 A model may spend weeks or even months in this phase.
 It is ultimately this Evaluation Set data that will help us to populate our metrics, track progress in our graphs of autonomy and to conduct experiments with scientific rigour.

-This is the final post in our series on Measuring Autonomy Performance.
+We hope you have enjoyed reading our series on Measuring Autonomy Performance.
 You should hopefully now have a much better idea of how Wayve is thinking about the problem of measuring performance and safety for autonomous driving.
 However, the concepts and implementation details here are always evolving as we learn more about what it takes to build this technology.
-Look out for further blog posts from us, with deep dives on simulation, data engineering and how we are setting ourselves up for scale.
+Look out for further blog posts from us, with deep dives on data science, simulation and how we are setting ourselves up for scale.

 As always, please come chat to us and let us know if you have any feedback.
 We’d love to hear from you.